quartzjer/JCOR/README.md

-# CJS - Constrained JSON Serialization
+# JSCN - JSON Constrained Notation

 ## Scope

-Enable any JSON value to be serialized using CBOR such that it can be compatibly de-serialized back to JSON.
+A subset of CBOR that symmetrically mirrors any JSON value into a compact serialization for constrained nodes and networks.

-* Serialization should optimize for compact representations wherever possible
+* optimizes for compact representations wherever possible without breaking symmetry
-* Whitespace is not preserved so JSON->CBOR->JSON may result in different UTF8 strings, whereas JSON without any structural whitespace must result in identical UTF8 strings.
-* CBOR->JSON->CBOR must always result in identical byte strings
+* CBOR->JSON->CBOR->JSON must always result in identical byte/UTF-8 strings
+* non-semantic whitespace is discarded during serialization
+  * the initial JSON->CBOR->JSON may result in different UTF-8 strings
+* serialization is optional in any security context where the original JSON UTF-8 string is used
+  * serializers must always perform a full round-trip and compare to validate if the CBOR representation is safe
+* the api used by a constrained node should be able to return either the JSON UTF-8 or native CBOR type for any value
+* constrained applications should natively use the CBOR representation to efficiently exchange binary values that can still be represented in JSON whenever necessary

 ## Proposal